-The System, the HMOs and the Foundation each have formal investment policies adopted by their governing boards, which limit investment in securities based on an NRSRO credit rating.
-The System's investments are also subject to the Public Funds Investment Act (the Act), Texas Administrative Code Section 2256, and the investments of the HMOs are also subject to regulations enumerated in Title 28, Chapter 11 of the Texas Administrative Code and Chapter 20A of the Texas Insurance Code.
+The System, HMOs, and Foundation each have formal investment policies adopted by their governing boards which limit investment in securities based on an NRSRO credit rating.
+The System's investments are also subject to the PFIA and Texas Administrative Code Section 2256; and the investments of the HMOs are also subject to regulations enumerated in Title 28, Chapter 11 of the Texas Administrative Code and Chapter 20A of the Texas Insurance Code.
 The Foundation's investments are not subject to these laws.

 The System's investment policy is to be reviewed and approved annually by the Board and the Commissioners' Court.
-The investment policy includes a list of authorized investment instruments, a maximum allowable stated maturity by fund type and the maximum weighted average maturity of the overall portfolio.
+The investment policy includes a list of authorized investment instruments, a maximum allowable stated maturity by fund type, and the maximum weighted-average maturity of the overall portfolio.
 Guidelines for diversification and risk tolerance are also detailed within the policy.